CityofSantaMonica/Orchard.ParkingData/README.md

 # Orchard.ParkingData
-An Orchard module defining a RESTful Web Api
+RESTful Web API for the City of Santa Monica's Parking Data, implemented as an Orchard module.